Vyogami/gnome-shell-configs/README.md

 - **top-bar-organizer @julian.gse.jsts.xyz**: Allows customization and organization of items in the top bar.
 - **unite @hardpixel.eu**: Combines the title bar and top bar to save vertical screen space.
 - **hanabi-extension @jeffshee**: Live wallpaper for gnome
+- **focus-follows-workspace @christopher**: Focus follows workspace on the primary monitor.

 These extensions provide additional functionality, customization options, and convenience features to enhance your Gnome Shell experience.